 Espresso Beans and Coffee Growing Regions

 Sumatra is a great choice for DARK ROAST.
-The wet hulling process used there produces an earthy, mushroomy flavor that carries through even in the darkest French roast.
+The wet hulling process used there produces an earthy, mushroomy flavour that carries through even in the darkest French roast.
 If you like the smoky tang of a Portobello mushroom seared over a charcoal fire, you might love coffee from Sumatra.

 South and Central American coffees are popular in MEDIUM ROASTS.

 These coffees tend to have brighter acidity, with more fruit and floral notes.
 With fine grind and attention to heat in your espresso machine, you can brew a great shot of espresso with beans from Colombia or Guatemala.
-Brazilian coffee tends to have a lighter, sweeter flavor, which is great when blended with stronger beans for espresso.
+Brazilian coffee tends to have a lighter, sweeter flavour, which is great when blended with stronger beans for espresso.

 Africa provides deep minerality, partly from the soil and climate but also from the dry-processing method in which the coffee beans are left to dry in this sun.
-This concentrates stronger, DARKER FLAVORS in the resulting coffee.
+This concentrates stronger, DARKER FLAVOURS in the resulting coffee.
 Notes of chocolate and fruit (especially in Ethiopian coffee) make a complex, balanced cup of espresso.

-Indonesia is known as much for the volcanic tingle its soil adds to the aftertaste as for its rich, bold flavor and well-balanced acidity.
+Indonesia is known as much for the volcanic tingle its soil adds to the aftertaste as for its rich, bold flavour and well-balanced acidity.
 Even in a medium-dark roast, Indonesian beans have the body to make great espresso shot.